aquasecurity/trivy/docs/docs/configuration/db.md

 trivy image --download-db-only
 ```

-Note that currently there is no option to download only the Misconfigurations database.
+Note that currently there is no option to download only the Checks Bundle.

 ### Remove Databases